jonjj2016/reqBobby/README.md

 npm test    # run the unit tests and check coverage
 ```

-## Contact

-If you have any questions or comments about this module, or need help using it, please visit [#flair-support] or email [Flair Back End Support].

 ## Licence

 This software is published under the [MIT licence][license].